By: Nicole Onken, CALS Communications Service

 The team takes the monarch out into the middle of the field, where they glue a tracker on to its abdomen.
 The butterfly is then released into the field and the researchers stand by with nets, ready to capture any wayward butterflies that try to escape the field area.
 The monitoring tests measure how long it takes the monarch to find food and lay its eggs.

 The data is captured using four receiving towers, one at each corner of a two-acre field.
 The towers pinpoint the monarch’s location every 20 seconds.
 The electronic tracking and data receiving process is called telemetry.
-The towers and equipment were custom-built and designed specifically for the project by Fisher with the help of Fisher’s adviser, Steve Bradbury, a professor of natural resource ecology and management.
+The towers and equipment were custom-built and designed specifically for the project by Fisher with the help of Fisher’s advisor, Steve Bradbury, a professor of natural resource ecology and management.

 “We have adapted radio telemetry technology for our specific situation,” said Fisher.
 “This has never been done before.
 We’re one of the first groups to track butterflies with telemetry.”